liujf69/Data-Processing/Vis_22JointToSMPL/README.md

-# Using 22 joints to visualize SMPL human body 3D map
+# Use 22 pose joints to visualize SMPL 3D map

+# Reference
+Our code is based on [joints2smpl](https://github.com/wangsen1312/joints2smpl)